Big-Life-Lab/PHES-ODM-Validation/specs/module-functions.md

 Returns True if the the data had no validation errors.

-When validation fails it returns a dictionary with two fields, `warnings` and `errors`.
-Whether a validation rule generates a warning or an error is documented in the `messageType` column in the [validation-rules-list.csv](../metadata/validation-rules-list.csv) file.
-In addition, each validation rule specification also documents this.
+When validation fails it returns a dictionary containing an error report list and other fields for backtracing.
+The error report for each validation rule is documented in the [specification for each validation rule](../validation-rules/).

 * type: A Python dictionary consisting of the following fields
     * `odmDataVersion`: string consisting of the version of the ODM data
     * `validationSchemaVersion`: string consisting of the version of the validation schema used
     * `validationPackageVersion`: string consisting of the version of the validation package used
     * `errors`: A list of Python dictionaries describing each error.
-For more information refer to the files in the [validation-rules](../validation-rules/) folder
-    * `warnings`: A list of Python dictionaries describing each warning.
 For more information refer to the files in the [validation-rules](../validation-rules/) folder

 # generate_cerberus_schema